aatalon/schoolday.github.io/README.md

 ## Credits

 This project was created entirely by me and was coded entirely by me.
-It was created and published on `1/5/2025` and was my first ever published project.
+It was created and published on `1/5/2025` and was my first ever published project on this GitHub account.
 You may use any of the resources, and it is fully open-sourced.